RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 `./configure --add-module=/path/to/nginx-rtmp-module`

 HLS support is provided by a separate module.
-To add HLS support use the following configure line:
+To add HLS use the following configure line:

 `./configure --add-module=/path/to/nginx-rtmp-module --add-module=/path/to/nginx-rtmp-module/hls`

+Then `make` and `make install`.

 ## Configuration